Sun columnist Dan Rodricks is unfairly dismissive of the ignorance defense when he writes:

 Not knowing the law -- not noticing the speed limit on a street or stretch of highway, as a simple example -- is usually not an acceptable excuse.
 A police officer not knowing a policy (or missing the memo about one) isn't much of one, either.In terms of breaking the law, it's important to point out that General Orders are not laws.
 Also, speed limits are posted.

-And yet it seems reasonable to expect cops to know the rules of their. organization.
+And yet it seems reasonable to expect cops to know the rules of their organization.
 But it's not.
 It's impossible.
-Blame the organization.
-But what is well meaning cop supposed to do?
+If you want to point fingers, blame the organization.
+But the issue remains: what is well meaning cop supposed to do?

 This is going to be boring, OK?
 But if you want to understand police, I'm going to take you into the weeds.
-Because the devil is down in these weeds.
+Because the devil is down there in those weeds.

 [Actually if you can figure out why cops are always bitching, let me know.
 Because I've never figured that one out.]

 I wanted to look up the Baltimore City Police Department's General Order on seat belt regulations for prisoner transport.
 Why, because it seem like Officer Porter might go to jail for ignorance of this one.

 First I had to go to my school office because that's where I keep my old binder of G.O.s.
 The binder is too big to carry with you.
 So as a cop you don't have it on you for reference.
 Mine was last updated in June of 2001.
 Fourteen years later it would be even thicker.
 Things go into the G.O.s; they never come out.